orb-lang/pylon/README.md

     automake autotools-dev cmake libtool

-The pylon Makefile also uses `colordiff`, but the absence of this shouldn't throw any errors, it's just a convenience to print when Lua bytecode has changed between revisions.
+The pylon Makefile also uses `colordiff`, but the absence of this won't stop the build, it's just a convenience to print when Lua bytecode has changed between revisions.